 It’s in situation like these that the power of Reflection comes into play.

-C# and Reflection in the .net framework are powerful tools to have in your arsenal.
+C# and Reflection in the .net framework are powerful tools to have in your arsenal, to solve a scenario such as this.

 The Common Language Runtime (CLR) loader manages application domains, which constitute defined boundaries around objects that have the same application scope, including loading each assembly into the appropriate application domain and controlling the memory layout of the type hierarchy within each assembly.